Okira-E/goreports/README.md

   },
   "params": {
     "customer_id": 2,
-    "extra_param": "This is a parameter passed from the client.", }
+    "extra_param": "This is a parameter passed from the client."
+  }
 }
 ```